-Surfshark (opens in new tab) is incredible value compared to the competition, and at just $2.30 a month you can't go wrong.
+Surfshark (opens in new tab) is incredible value compared to the competition, and at less than $2.50 a month you can't go wrong.
 It's great for streaming, has top-notch privacy features, and boasts simple, attractive apps that make the whole process super easy.

 The best Australia VPNs today(opens in new tab)

 If you're after an Australia VPN you're likely going to want to do it all – streaming, staying private, perhaps a bit of torrenting or gaming – so you need a service that can keep up.
 In our ExpressVPN review we found it to be the best on the market right now, beating out the competition in all the most important areas.

 When it comes to security, Express offers you a ton of top-notch features so that you will be safe no matter what you're doing.
 These include essentials like a kill switch, split tunneling, and AES-256 encryption, but you'll also get Perfect Forward Secrecy and ExpressVPN's own proprietary WireGuard-based Lightway protocol.

 If you're not the techy type, though, ExpressVPN could be just the right service for you.
 As soon as you launch its easy-to-use app, whether that's from your living room in Perth or the moment you step out of Sydney airport, you'll be protected.
 You can leave the settings as they come on its user friendly interface and browse safely.